orhun/git-cliff/website/docs/configuration/git.md

   - `body` is a special field which contains the body of a conventional commit, if applicable.
   - Be aware that all fields are converted to JSON strings before they are parsed by the given regex, especially when dealing with arrays.

-By default a commit is handled by the first parser that matches it.
-Set `continue = true` to keep applying the following parsers to the same commit, each one only overwriting the fields it sets.
-This lets you derive a value such as the scope in one parser and group by type in another:
+Set `continue = true` to apply following parsers to the same commit:

 ```toml
 [git]